christiaanderidder/brink-renovent-hru/README.md

   - RJ12 RF receiver and remote with 4 settings

 Broadly speaking there are two methods that are commonly used to automate the system:
-- The RJ12 connector used for 3/4-way physical switches and RF switches
+- The X1 (RJ12) connector used for 3/4-way physical switches and RF switches
-- The eBUS connector used for more complex setups
+- The X2 connector used for eBUS or OpenTherm communication

 The [Brink Renovent Excellent installation guide](manuals/installation-manual-300-400.pdf) describes the wiring of these connections.
 Below I will focus on how to use them for automating your system.

 You might be wondering which method you can use best.
 The answer is that *it depends*.
-For simple setups (filter indicator, fan speed) the RJ12 connector will be sufficient.
-If you are looking to automate all aspects of your HRU you will need the eBUS integration.
+For simple setups (filter indicator, fan speed) the X1 (RJ12) connector will be sufficient.
+If you are looking to automate all aspects of your HRU you will need an eBUS or OpenTherm integration.
 In some cases (see [known issues](#known-issues)) you might need both.

-## RJ12
+## X1 (RJ12)
 This is the simpler of the two, and allows for setting the fan mode to 0, 2 or 3 as well as indicating whether the filter needs to be replaced.
 There are different sources describing how this can be wired up with a (smart) relay:
 - [Dutch Tweakers forum (nl)](https://gathering.tweakers.net/forum/list_messages/1979992)